seqan/seqan3/doc/tutorial/alphabet/index.md

 ## Gap alphabet

 The seqan3::gap alphabet is the smallest alphabet in SeqAn, consisting only of the gap character.
-It is most often used in a [Union Composition](\ref seqan3::union_composition) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
+It is most often used in an [Alphabet Variant](\ref seqan3::alphabet_variant) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
 To create a gapped alphabet simply use seqan3::gapped<> with the alphabet type you want to refine.